Depreciation Schedule Excel Template: Free Format, Formulas & Examples

 How to Create a Depreciation Schedule in Excel

 A depreciation schedule is a tool to calculate and track how the value of an asset decreases over time.
-Our data set contains 3 records with 4 fields (Asset, Cost, Salvage Value, and Useful Life).
-For example, a computer with a cost of $20,000, salvage value of $2,000, and useful life of 5 years.
+In this example, we will create a depreciation schedule for a CNC machine with a cost of $20,000, a salvage value of $2,000, and a useful life of 5 years.

 Step 1: Insert Asset Data